- Download our Moving to South Africa Guide (PDF)

 Health hazards in South Africa

 Contrary to popular belief, malaria is not a wide-scale problem in South Africa.
-But there is a narrow high-risk area that stretches across the extreme northeast of the country along the borders with Mozambique, Eswatini (formerly Swaziland) and Zimbabwe where taking anti-malarial medication would be wise in peak season.
+That said, there is a narrow high-risk area that stretches across the extreme northeast of the country along the borders with Mozambique, Eswatini (formerly Swaziland) and Zimbabwe where taking anti-malarial medication would be wise in peak season.
 It should be noted that the Kruger National Park is considered a moderate-risk area.

 Though decreasing, prevalence rates remain high for HIV/AIDS, but expats who take appropriate precautions against the disease need not be concerned.